Salvatore Ambrosino | May 2

 His van is painted with big red crosses.
-If late at night, Polish border patrol removed him to inspect the vehicle.
-It’s much harder getting people into Poland than it is getting supplies into Ukraine.
+If late at night, Polish border patrol would remove him to inspect the vehicle.
+At this point, Roman says it’s much harder getting people into Poland than it is getting supplies into Ukraine.

 “What’re you going to bring to Ukraine that it doesn’t already have,” Roman said.

-There are no Russian soldiers positioned in western Ukraine where Roman and his fellow volunteers drive.
-He isn’t afraid of being shot at, but the threat of bombing looms over all Ukraine.
+There is currently no Russian military positioned in western Ukraine, where Roman and his fellow volunteers drive.
+He isn’t afraid of being shot at, he says.
+But the threat of bombings loom over all Ukraine.

 “They’re bombing the whole country,” Roman said.
 “No where in the country is safe.
 Putin’s a madman—he’ll bomb a city if it hasn’t been bombed before.”